steelydylan/next-zod-router/README.md

-# next-typed-connect
+# next-zod-router

-A library for creating type-safe APIs in next.js.
+A library for simple API routing in Next.js while leveraging Zod and Typescript to create typesafe routes and middlewares with built in validation.

 ## Motivation